 The phono cartridge that doesn't compromise any modern record.
-AT15Sa

-Choosing an ATI5Sa can add more listening pleasure per dollar than almost anything else in your hi-fi system.
+Choosing an AT15Sa can add more listening pleasure per dollar than almost anything else 14 in your hi-fi system.
 First, because it is one of our UNIVERSAL phono cartridges.
 Ideally suited for every record of today: mono, stereo, matrix or discrete 4-channel.
-And look Uniform response from 5 to 45,000 Hz.
+And look at what you get.
+Uniform response from 5 to 45,000 Hz.
 Proof of audible performance is on an individually-run curve, packed with every cartridge.
 Stereo separation is outstanding.
-Not only at lkHz (where everyone is pretty good) but also at 10 kHz and above (where others fail).
-It's a result of our exclusive Dual Magnet design that at what you get.

-uses an individual low-mass magnet for each side of the record groove.
+Not only at 1 kHz (where everyone is pretty good) but also at 10 kHz and above (where others fail).
+It's a result of our exclusive Dual Magnet design that 4 uses an individual low-mass magnet for each side of the record groove.
 Logical, simple and very effective.
 Now, add up the benefits of a genuine Shibata stylus.
 It's truly the stylus of the future, and a major improvement over any elliptical stylus.
 The AT15Sa can track the highest recorded frequencies with ease, works in TM.
 U.S. Patent Nos.
-3,720,796 and 3,761,647.
+3,729,796 and 3,761,647.